tanfwong/rfsoc_notes/_sources/ch3/deadlock.md

   $B_2$, and task $B$ then reads $d_{A}[2]$ starting at $C_4$ and so on.
 The writing and reading sequence continues without any deadlock.

-* Vitis HLS has the capability to detect deadlocks during C/RTL co-simulation.
+* Vitis HLS has the capability to detect deadlocks during C simulation and/or C/RTL co-simulation.